 PRACTICE, PRACTICE, PRACTICE

 Practice your talk and time it.
 You can record it on your smartphone or you can recite it to your friends.
 Articulate well, speak slow enough, and consider your tone of voice.

 Make sure your presentation fits the allotted time limit.
 Talk: It may help to determine which slide marks the middle of your presentation.

 Good examples for 3-minute talks

-(You will actually have 10 to 12 minutes to tell your story, but those are good examples on how to communicate clearly and to the point.)
+(You will actually have 10 minutes to tell your story, but those are good examples on how to communicate clearly and to the point.)

 Links last accessed on June 24, 2022.